๐ŸŽฉAmerican Presidency

 Donald Trump's Pardon of Joe Arpaio (2017)

-• First pardon of Trump's presidency signaled support for hardline immigration enforcement
+• First pardon of Trump's presidency, which signaled strong support for hardline immigration enforcement to his political base

-• Pardoned political allies including Roger Stone, Michael Flynn, and Steve Bannon, all connected to investigations of Trump himself
+• Pardoned political allies including Roger Stone (convicted of lying to Congress), Michael Flynn (who pleaded guilty to lying to the FBI), and Steve Bannon (indicted for fraud), all of whom were connected to investigations touching Trump himself

-• Issued dozens of pardons in final days of his presidency, following a pattern of lame-duck clemency
+• Issued dozens of pardons in his final days in office, following the broader pattern of lame-duck clemency but at an unusual scale for allies with direct ties to the president

-Compare: Clinton's Marc Rich pardon vs. Trump's ally pardons—both raised concerns about using clemency to benefit those with personal connections to the president, but Trump's pardons of figures involved in investigations of his own administration added a potential obstruction dimension that Clinton's did not.
+Compare: Clinton's Marc Rich pardon vs. Trump's ally pardons.
+Both raised concerns about using clemency to benefit those with personal connections to the president.
+But Trump's pardons of figures involved in investigations of his own administration added a potential obstruction-of-justice dimension that Clinton's did not.

 Constitutional Framework and Constraints